ngs-docs/angus/mapping-variant-calling.md

 ## Map data

-Goal: perform read alignment or mapping to determine where in the genome our reads originated from.
+Goal: perform read alignment (also known as mapping) to determine where our reads originated from.

 ### Download and gunzip the reference:

-Here we are using **open reading frames** to do variant calling because we are working with mRNA sequences.
+Here we are going to align our transcripts to the reference's **open reading frames** to look for single-nucleotide variants.
 It's important to think about what reference is appropriate for your experiment.
 Many biologically important variants exist in non-coding regions, so if we were looking at genomic sequences, it would be important to use a different reference such as the whole genome.